vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-Maitrāyan.īyas and Taittirīyas) differ from the Vājasaneyins (represented by the Satapathabrāhman ´ . a and Kātyāyana Srautas¯utra ´ ) in that the Srautas¯utras of ´ both Black Yajurveda traditions prescribe this human figure and serpent head to be part of the first layer of the fire-altar.
-The uncertainty regarding the positioning, however, the alternative allowed by two Srautas¯utras ( ´ Apastamba ¯ and Mānava) to construct the serpent head only virtually, by means of formulas, and the omission of the human figure in Baudhāyana bespeak the idiosyncrasy of this part of the ritual.
+Maitrāyan.īyas and Taittirīyas) differ from the Vājasaneyins (represented by the Satapathabrāhman ´ . a and Kātyāyana Srautasūtra ´ ) in that the Srautasūtras of ´ both Black Yajurveda traditions prescribe this human figure and serpent head to be part of the first layer of the fire-altar.
+The uncertainty regarding the positioning, however, the alternative allowed by two Srautasūtras ( ´ Apastamba ¯ and Mānava) to construct the serpent head only virtually, by means of formulas, and the omission of the human figure in Baudhāyana bespeak the idiosyncrasy of this part of the ritual.
 24

 It is clear that the central role of the human head (and the four animal heads) in the piling up of the fire-altar presuposes sacrificial slaughter of some sort.
-According to the Srautas¯utras of the Black Yajurveda, the human head ´ should be cut off of a ks.atriya or vaiśya killed by an arrow or the thunderbolt, 25 after which it has to be covered with clay and set aside.
+According to the Srautasūtras of the Black Yajurveda, the human head ´ should be cut off of a ks.atriya or vaiśya killed by an arrow or the thunderbolt, 25 after which it has to be covered with clay and set aside.
 26 The tradition of the White Yajurveda is more explicit that this ritual requires a human sacri fice.
 The Satapathabrāhman ´ . a (6.2.1.18) unambiguously declares that ‘a man (purus.a) should be sacrificed first, for man is the first of the sacrificial animals (paśu)’.
-The Kātyāyana Srautas¯utra ´ states that the victim, a vaiśya or rājanya (16.1.17), should be suffocated in a special secluded place, 27 after which his head is taken (16.1.18), though it allows the option that a head of gold or clay is used as a substitute.
+The Kātyāyana Srautasūtra ´ states that the victim, a vaiśya or rājanya (16.1.17), should be suffocated in a special secluded place, 27 after which his head is taken (16.1.18), though it allows the option that a head of gold or clay is used as a substitute.
 28 This may have become common practice when animal

 ad āSS 16.27.22).
 As to the place of the human figure Caland ( ´ ad loc.) remarks: ‘Art und Weise ihrer Schichtung sind undeutlich.’

 24 It is conceivable that the theologians of the White Yajurveda, the Vājasaneyins (as well as Baudhāyana), in view of their identification of the altar with the Purus.a (SBr ´ 6.1.1.3-7), took the totality of the bricks of the first layer itself as a representation of the purus.a, which would render another purus.a figure, in addition of the man of gold and the altar itself, redundant.
 On the other hand, though, the omission of the serpent head remains intriguing.
 As we have seen, the serpents were earlier invoked, by the same verses but without the examplifying head, after the man of gold had been installed and the Purus.asāman had been sung.

 25 āSS 16.6.2-3; cf. V ´ SS 2.1.1.50 and M ´ SS 6.1.2.23 ( ´ vaiśya and rājanyabandhu).
-According to Baudhāyana Srautas¯utra ´ 10.9 it should be the head of a vaiśya killed in battle (Agni II, 499).
+According to Baudhāyana Srautasūtra ´ 10.9 it should be the head of a vaiśya killed in battle (Agni II, 499).

 26 mr.dā pralipya nidadhāti, āSS 16.6.7; cf. B ´ SS 10.10 ( ´ Agni II, 501).
 The ritual according to Caland’s translation of Apastamba (A ¯ SS 16.6.2–4) is as follows: ´